Red Cross (album): Reception

-Again commenting on Fahey's "unpredictability", critic Jim Caligiuri states in his No Depression review "... there are expansive and decidedly nontraditional interpretations of such standards as Irving Berlin's "Remember" and George & Ira Gershwin's "Summertime".
+Again commenting on Fahey's "unpredictability", critic Jim Caligiuri states in his No Depression review that "there are expansive and decidedly nontraditional interpretations of such standards as Irving Berlin's 'Remember and George & Ira Gershwin's 'Summertime'.
 But there are also a couple of electric guitar musings that are equally haunting and full of intrigue."

 Uncut stated Red Cross "...marks a surprising reconciliation with his old style... for contemplative rather than alienating ends [he] turns uptown standards... into spectral, rustic laments.
 A bewitching last testament.

-In his Allmusic review, music critic Brandon Burke called it "...a more personal and reflective approach... there are still a handful of effects and avant-garde dissonances on this recording but even these are used sparingly... these passages augment some of the most warm and vulnerable playing we've heard out of Fahey in a very long time... listeners unfamiliar with his more recent leanings will get an abbreviated taste of them here.
+In his AllMusic review, music critic Brandon Burke called it "a more personal and reflective approach... there are still a handful of effects and avant-garde dissonances on this recording but even these are used sparingly... these passages augment some of the most warm and vulnerable playing we've heard out of Fahey in a very long time... listeners unfamiliar with his more recent leanings will get an abbreviated taste of them here.
 A highly recommended, confusing, yet ultimately fitting end to a brilliant career.
-Writing for Entertainment Weekly, Marc Weingarten summed up the album writing "It sounds spacey and ancient at the same time—and it's all oddly moving."
+For Entertainment Weekly, Marc Weingarten wrote, "It sounds spacey and ancient at the same time—and it's all oddly moving."

-Critic Eric Carr summed up his Pitchfork Media review "Even if Red Cross is less of a striking conclusion than a broad summation, it's a tragedy to allow the vague recognitions elicited here to evaporate into nothing.
+Critic Eric Carr summed up his Pitchfork Media review, "Even if Red Cross is less of a striking conclusion than a broad summation, it's a tragedy to allow the vague recognitions elicited here to evaporate into nothing.
 It's silence in remembrance of a talented, haunted man, but he deserves a eulogy, and his guitar speaks better than anyone ever could."